Updated June 28, 2026

 Starting Salary Reality Check

-Starting salaries are remarkably similar between part-time and full-time graduates, typically ranging from $75,000-90,000 depending on location.
+Starting salaries are remarkably similar between part-time and full-time graduates, ranging from $75,000-90,000 depending on location.
 However, part-time graduates often have unique advantages:

 • Existing professional network and industry connections